pqnelson/pqnelson.github.com/_posts/2015-12-27-tutorial-automath.md

 but combined with
 [named parameters](https://en.wikipedia.org/wiki/Named_parameter).

-Contexts are a directed tree whose root node is the initial empty context.
-Identifiers are unique, so instead of giving the entire context (which would repeat a lot of declarations), we can just give the "last entry" in the context.
-This is what Automath does.

 Syntactically, each line starts with:

 - a `<symbol> *` (indicating we're working with specific symbols as named parameters, while continuing to work in the given context),
 - a `*` which is a special case of the previous case (indicating we're starting with an empty context), or
-- neither of these (indicating we're starting a new scope/context).
+- neither of these (indicating we're continuing the previous line's context).

+Contexts are a directed tree whose root node is the initial empty context.
+Identifiers are unique, so instead of giving the entire context (which would repeat a lot of declarations), we can just give the "last entry" in the context.
+We should then think of this `<symbol>` which appears in the context part as the **"Indicator"** of the context.

 **1.2.
 Body.**
 There are three types of lines we can have: